Website Manager

 Players MAY NOT wear:

-a) earrings or ear studs.
+a) earrings or metal ear studs.
 Taped or bandaged earrings or studs are not acceptable.

 c) anything deemed dangerous to the player or other players as determined by the referee.